yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 ## Propagating safe time from leader to followers for follower-side reads

-Yugabyte DB supports reads from followers to satisfy use cases that require an extremely low read latency that can only be achieved by serving read requests in the datacenter closest to the client.
+YugabyteDB supports reads from followers to satisfy use cases that require an extremely low read latency that can only be achieved by serving read requests in the data center closest to the client.
 This comes at the expense of potentially slightly stale results, and this is a trade-off that application developers have to make.
 Similarly to strongly-consistent leader-side reads, follower-side read operations also have to pick a read timestamp, which has to be safe to read at.